ruszkait/DefQuery/README.md

 	.vector();
 // For complexer containers (like associative containers), there is no direct function, use the store() auto squareMapping = DefQuery::from(numbers)
-	.store<std::map<double, double>>([](auto& map, auto& number) { map.emplace(number, numer*number); });
+	.store<std::map<double, double>>([](auto& map, auto& number) { map.emplace(number, number*number); });
 ```

 ## Type decaying
 When the enumerator chain is built up, it creates many composed types.
 So we would get some composed templates like that: **select_enumerator<where_enumerator<from_enumerato<....>>>**.
 As long as we use the **auto** keyword we can hide this complexity.

-But what can you do if you want to use such an enumeration in a function argument, or you want to return an enumeration and you do not want to use templates there (or auto as return type).
+But what can you do if you want to use such an enumeration in a function argument, or you want to return an enumeration and you do not want to use templates there.
 Then you have to decay the type of the composed enumerator.

 ```
-struct Person
+struct Person {
-{
 	std::string _name;
 	double _age;
 };